Early Learning Center and Kennel Renovation

 NEADS is continuing the Foundations for the Future fundraising initiative, which began with our new Kathy Foreman Client House and Training Facility, to include the creation of a new Early Learning Center and completely renovated kennel.

-NEADS plans to begin and complete construction of our Whelping Center Nursery on campus in the Spring of 2017.
-The center will enable NEADSto start a small, complimentary breeding program.
-The new addition to campus will be located in close proximity to the Early Learning Center to facilitate transfer when puppies reach 8 weeks of age.
+Construction of the Whelping Center Nursery took place in the Spring of 2017.
+The center allows NEADS to start a small, complimentary breeding program.
+The new addition to campus ise located in close proximity to the Early Learning Center to facilitate transfer when puppies reach 8 weeks of age.

-- The center will contain two birthing areas and a socialization area
+- Two birthing areas and a socialization area

 - Pergola covered outside relief and exercise areas for protection and privacy

 - Interior design ensures a healthy, clean environment

 - Designated space for staff/volunteers for round the clock care

 PLEASE CHOOSE FOUNDATIONS FOR THE FUTURE/CAPITAL CAMPAIGN FROM THE PROGRAM AREA DROP-DOWN MENU WHEN ENTERING YOUR DONATION - THANK YOU!!

 Dog Integration Space: $150,000